EddieJostell/Google-Weather/README.md

 # Google-Weather

-Website with google to show weather in capital cities around the world
+#Website with google maps to show weather in capital cities around the world!